History of the English monarchy: Henry VI

-In August 1450, Edmund Beaufort, duke of Somerset, returned from France.
+In August 1450, Edmund Beaufort, 2nd Duke of Somerset, returned from France.
 Somerset served as governor of Normandy, and many blamed him for its loss.
 Nevertheless, he quickly became Henry's new favourite and chief minister.
-Around the same time, Richard, duke of York, returned from serving as lieutenant of Ireland and became the leader of the opposition against Somerset.
-These two men were potential heirs of the childless king.
-Like Henry, Somerset descended from Edward III's third surviving son, John of Gaunt.
-York's mother descended from Gaunt's older brother, Lionel, duke of Clarence, and his father descended from Gaunt's younger brother, Edmund, duke of York.
+Around the same time, Richard of York, 3rd Duke of York, returned from serving as lieutenant of Ireland and became the leader of the opposition against Somerset.
+These two men were descendants of Edward III and potential heirs of the childless king.
+Somerset descended from Edward III's third surviving son, John of Gaunt.
+York's mother descended from Gaunt's older brother Lionel of Antwerp and his father descended from Gaunt's younger brother Edmund of Langley.
 York's maternal ancestry arguably gave him a better claim to the throne than Henry himself.

 In July 1453, the French conquered Gascony, ending 300 years of English rule and the Hundred Years War.
 Henry had lost all of his French inheritance except for Calais.
 This event probably precipitated his mental breakdown in August.
-In October, Margaret gave birth to a son named Prince Edward, and she attempted to rule for her incapacitated husband.
+In October, Margaret gave birth to a son known as Edward of Westminster, and she attempted to rule for her incapacitated husband.
 However, Parliament made York lord protector in March 1454.
 Despite the King's recovery at Christmas 1454, York refused to give up power.
 In May 1455, the Yorkists fought royal forces at the Battle of St Albans, traditionally considered the start of the Wars of the Roses (1455–1487).